 A master's degree in teaching is ideal for you if you are seeking a career change, a recent graduate from a bachelor's program or already working in K-12 education in a non-licensed capacity.

 Even in this tight job market, our MAT graduates are finding employment in Oregon and elsewhere.

 The master's degree in teaching gives you a broad perspective of K-12 education during introductory courses.
 Later, you concentrate in content appropriate to an elementary or secondary teaching assignment.
 While you gain specific skills in the area your specialization, you learn how the application of theory applies in all classroom environments.

 Commitment to principles of social justice

 The master's in teaching degree program is committed to developing educators who have the skills to make a positive impact on the most pressing educational issue facing our state — the glaring gap in children's achievement levels caused by complex social, economic and historical factors.
+You'll be introduced to individual differences and diverse cultures and communities and strategies to ensure inclusive learning environments.
 Marylhurst equips MAT graduates with skills to help children reach their full potential.